 Are there other places to keep your money?

-Savings accounts and investment portfolios are the most common places people choose to store their money.
+Savings accounts, credit unions, and investment portfolios are the most common places people choose to store their money.
 But these aren’t the only options.

-ROSCAs are a popular way to save money within growing UK communities.
-They help people across the community save for what’s important to them.
+Money clubs are a popular way to pool money within growing UK communities.
+They help people across the community plan for what’s important to them.

-Traditionally, ROSCAs involve exchanging cash.
+Traditionally, money clubs involve exchanging cash.
 But despite the rise in banking fraud, online banking is far safer.
 Even if you become a victim of digital banking fraud, your bank may be able to recover your funds.
-Using an FCA-regulated ROSCA app like Bloom to manage your savings club is a great way to ensure your money is protected, without using formal savings accounts or investment schemes.
+Using an FCA-regulated money club app like Bloom to manage your money club is a great way to ensure your money is protected, without using formal savings accounts or investment schemes.
 Find out more about how Bloom works.

 If you have a lot of money, investing in property can be a safe, lucrative way to store it.
 Like any type of investment, buying real estate is a risk — you may ultimately lose money when you sell the house.
 But housing and property is generally considered a safe investment to make.